Armenia: Science and technology

 The Law on the National Academy of Sciences was adopted in May 2011.
 This law is expected to play a key role in shaping the Armenian innovation system.
-It allows the National Academy of Sciences to extend its business activities to the commercialization of research results and the creation of spin-offs; it also makes provision for restructuring the National Academy of Sciences by combining institutes involved in closely related research areas into a single body.
+It allows the National Academy of Sciences to extend its business activities to the commercialisation of research results and the creation of spin-offs; it also makes provision for restructuring the National Academy of Sciences by combining institutes involved in closely related research areas into a single body.
 Three of these new centres are particularly relevant: the Centre for Biotechnology, the Centre for Zoology and Hydro-ecology and the Centre for Organic and Pharmaceutical Chemistry.

 The government is focusing its support on selected industrial sectors.
-More than 20 projects have been cofunded by the State Committee of Science in targeted branches: pharmaceuticals, medicine and biotechnology, agricultural mechanization and machine building, electronics, engineering, chemistry and, in particular, the sphere of information technology.
+More than 20 projects have been cofunded by the State Committee of Science in targeted branches: pharmaceuticals, medicine and biotechnology, agricultural mechanisation and machine building, electronics, engineering, chemistry and, in particular, the sphere of information technology.

 Over the past decade, the government has made an effort to encourage science–industry linkages.
 The Armenian information technology sector has been particularly active: a number of public–private partnerships have been established between companies and universities, in order to give students marketable skills and generate innovative ideas at the interface of science and business.
 Examples are Synopsys Inc. and the Enterprise Incubator Foundation.
-Armenia was ranked 69th in the Global Innovation Index in 2021, down from 64th in 2019.
+Armenia was ranked 59th in the Global Innovation Index in 2025.